mathjax/MathJax-docs/tex.rst

 that are interpreted before the HTML page is created.
 For example, many blogs and wikis use formats like :term:`Markdown` to allow you to create the content of you pages.
-In Markdown, the underscore is used to indicate italics, and this usage will conflict with MathJax's ise of the underscore to indicate a subscript.
+In Markdown, the underscore is used to indicate italics, and this usage will conflict with MathJax's use of the underscore to indicate a subscript.
 Since Markdown is applied to the page first, it will convert your subscripts markers into italics (inserting ``<i>`` tags into your mathematics, which will